-The selected financial information for the years ended December 31, 2011, 2010, and 2009 and as of December 31, 2011 and 2010, was derived from audited consolidated financial statements included in this filing and for the year ended December 31, 2008 and 2007 and as of December 31, 2009, 2008, and 2007 was derived from previously audited consolidated financial statements not included in this filing revised for the effects of the restatement more fully described in the "Explanatory Note" immediately preceding Part I, Item 1 and in Note 22 - Restatement of Consolidated Financial Statements which is included in "Financial Statements and Supplementary Data" in Item 8 of this 2011 Amended Annual Report on Form 10-K/A. The following selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Consolidated Financial Statements and related notes thereto, especially as the information pertains to 2011, 2010 and 2009 activity.
+The selected financial information for the last five years ended December 31 and as of December 31, 2011, 2010, 2009, 2008 and 2007 was derived from audited consolidated financial statements.
+The following selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Consolidated Financial Statements and related notes thereto, especially as the information pertains to 2011, 2010 and 2009 activity.